b31556/jarvis/README.md

-### A Python sound assistant based on the Openai API with costum xml tool parsing and HomeAssistant Control
+### A hotword activated python voice assistant based on the Openai API with costum xml tool parsing and HomeAssistant Control
 ---
 #### More tools to be added including search, spotify control, etc